 - Attend one of the UCLA classes…really, they’re great and you can do it!
 Just talk to the professor before the class and usually it’s not a problem.

 1. Bruin Walk

-Bruin Walk is my favorite way to start a walking tour of UCLA.
+Bruin Walk is my favorite way to start our UCLA self guided tour.
 This is the very short potion of Bruin Walk up the hills from Ackerman Union to Powell Library.
-I love this shaded stretch of stairs especially in the spring when all the trees are in full bloom.
+I love this shaded stretch of stairs especially in the spring when all the trees and flowers are in full bloom.